dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/configuring-a-website-that-uses-application-services-vb.md

 by [Scott Mitchell](https://twitter.com/ScottOnWriting)

+> [!NOTE]
+> Since this document was written, the in-box ASP.Net Membership providers have been superseded by '[ASP.Net Identity](https://learn.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity)'.
+Please update applications to use the [ASP.Net Identity](https://learn.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity) platform instead of the in-box Membership providers.

 > ASP.NET version 2.0 introduced a series of application services, which are part of the .NET Framework and serve as a suite of building block services that you can use to add rich functionality to your web application.
 This tutorial explores how to configure a website in the production environment to use application services and addresses common issues with managing user accounts and roles on the production environment.

 ## Introduction